GUI-AIMA: Aligning Intrinsic Multimodal Attention with a Context Anchor for GUI Grounding

 \subsection{Attention Head Weighting using Visual-sink Query Tokens}

-In \cref{sec:token}, we introduce a special anchor token to avoid aggregating patch-wise attention vectors over all query text tokens.
-In this section, we continue to discuss how to determine $w_{l,h}$, the weights of different attention heads across different layers for the multi-head aggregation.
-Previous works~\citep{li2023inference,clark2019does} has shown the functional diversity between attention heads across transformer blocks in LLMs.
-In GUI grounding, we want to identify attention heads, which shows active query-visual interactions.
-The attention head with large attention value between visual tokens $\mathcal{V}$ and text query tokens $\mathcal{Q}$ is more relevant, while others are not.
-As GUI grounding in the attention manner aims to capture the query-visual correspondence between the user instruction and interface, the above strategy focusing on query-visual interactions allows the attention supervision skew towards the attention heads with large query-visual correlations and affect the neutral attention heads less, thus improving the inherent attention grounding of MLLMs without impairing the pretrained capacity, as the adaptation complies with the original attention functionalities.
+In \cref{sec:pre}, we introduce a special $\texttt{<ANCHOR>}$ token to avoid token-wise aggregation over all query words.
+We now discuss how to determine the head weights $w_{l,h}$ for the multi-head aggregation in \cref{eq:aggre_final}.
+Previous works~\cite{li2023inference,clark2019does} have shown the functional diversity between attention heads across transformer blocks in LLMs.
+For GUI grounding, we aim to emphasize heads that capture strong query-visual interactions, while down-weighting heads that mainly serve other functions.
+This selective weighting allows attention supervision to focus on grounding-relevant heads and to minimally perturb neutral heads, helping preserve pretrained capabilities.

-A straightforward measurement of the query-visual correlations of $\mathbf{A}^{l,h}$ is the cumulative sum of all query-visual attention entries in the vanilla attention grounding:

-This strategy is under-specified as not all text tokens in the query are necessary for query-visual connections.
-Since $\texttt{<ANCHOR>}$ is introduced in \method{} to represent the context of the whole query sequence $\mathcal{Q}$, a similar simplification towards \cref{eq:anchor_all} can be applied as: